STEVENS: Where were you born?

 AB: Was the final episode, "Blake," intended to end the series as a

-CB: Well it was an ending in itself, but it wasn't necessarily the end
+CB: It was an ending in itself, but it wasn't necessarily the end

 of the programme.
 If Blake's 7